ModiaSim/Modia3D.jl/README.md

 1. Go to [https://visualization.ltx.de/](https://visualization.ltx.de/),
    provide your contact information and click on *Request download* for *Community Edition*.
    Afterwards, you get a link to download the library and you need to unzip the file.

+2. In your Julia **startup file** (Julia 0.6: `HOME/.juliarc.jl`, Julia 0.7 and 1.0:
-2. In your `HOME/.juliarc.jl` file, include the environment variable `ENV["DLR_VISUALIZATION"] = "<path-to-library>/Visualization/Extras/SimVis"`.
+   `HOME/.julia/config/startup.jl`) include the environment variable `ENV["DLR_VISUALIZATION"] = "<path-to-library>/Visualization/Extras/SimVis"`.
+   Make sure that the SimVis executable under this directory has execution rights.
+   For example in Linux with command:
+   `chmod +x <path-to-library>/Visualization/Extras/SimVis`

 3. Start Julia and run one of the examples, for example `include("$(Modia3D.path)/examples/dynamics/Simulate_DoublePendulumWithDampers.jl")`